Varun Hiremath, CEO of Fair Deal Wealth Advisors Received Times Applaud Trendsetter Awards 2024 - www.lokmattimes.com

 Varun Hiremath, CEO of Fair Deal Wealth Advisors Received Times Applaud Trendsetter Awards 2024

-PNN Mumbai (Maharashtra) [India], March 7: The start-studded Times Applaud Trendsetter 2024 Award function, held on 20th January at ...
+Mumbai (Maharashtra) [India], March 7: The start-studded Times Applaud Trendsetter 2024 Award function, held on 20th January at Hotel ...

 Mumbai (Maharashtra) [India], March 7: The start-studded Times Applaud Trendsetter 2024 Award function, held on 20th January at Hotel Ginger, Mumbai was the talk of the town.
 Hosted by the renowned digital PR and media company, Times Applaud Pvt ltd for the fourth consecutive year, the award was organized to felicitate those individuals, entrepreneurs and business houses from various domains who have significantly contributed to society through their prolific work.